Rishita-Golla/implicit-hate-detection/README.md

 # Questions for OH:

+1. task definition in the paper doesn't match the dataset, can we specify how we are running our baselines in the report and move forward?
-1. Should we spend time on SVM baselines? might be better to focus on the BERT baselines and what is asked in the proposal.
+2. Should we spend time on SVM baselines? might be better to focus on the BERT baselines and what is asked in the proposal.
-2. Analysis and finetuning approach -> how should we prioritize our experiments?
+3. Analysis and finetuning approach -> how should we prioritize our experiments?
-3. finetuning approach on twitter text data?  simple LM objective? (there should be a twitter BERT already out there)
+4. finetuning approach on twitter text data?  simple LM objective? (there should be a twitter BERT already out there) - https://huggingface.co/docs/transformers/model_doc/bertweet
-4.
+5.